How to Safely Exercise During Pregnancy

 Benefits of exercise during pregnancy

-Beware of pregnancy myths about exercise and pregnancy.
-The fact is that exercising while pregnant can help your body adapt to changes.
-It can also reduce the chances of issues, such as preterm labor, gestational diabetes and preeclampsia.
+Staying active during pregnancy can help your body adapt to physical changes.
+It can also lower the risk of issues like preterm labor, gestational diabetes and preeclampsia.

 - Reduces back pain